MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/server-side-development/adapters-overview.md

 * <span style="color:red">Easy and fast development and testing by using the command-line interface (CLI)</span>
 * Ability to test the adapter by using a 3rd-party tool such as Postman
 * Easy and fast deployment to a running MobileFirst Server instance with no compromise on performance and no downtime
-* <span style="color:red">Security integration with the MobileFirst security model with no additional customization, by using simple annotations in the source code</span>
+* Security integration with the MobileFirst security model with no additional customization, by using simple annotations in the source code

 ### JavaScript adapters
-JavaScript adapters provide templates for connection to various back-ends, such as HTTP, SQL, Cast Iron, SAP JCo, and SAP Netweaver.
+JavaScript adapters provide templates for connection to various back-ends, such as HTTP, SQL, Cast Iron, <span style="color:red">SAP JCo, and SAP Netweaver</span>.
 JavaScript adapter provides a set of services, called procedures.
 Mobile apps invoke procedures by issuing Ajax requests.
 The procedure retrieves information from the back-end application that returns data in some format: